 Undergraduate students registered for twelve to twenty credit hours inclusive, are considered full-time students for billing purposes.
 Students who are registered for credits in excess of eighteen (twenty for engineers) are billed at a part-time instruction rate for the extra credits.
 The overload tuition rate is 1.5 times the normal tuition rate per credit.
 There are a few courses exempt from overload charges, such as select music or theatre performance courses that might be of interest to some students.
 All students registered for less than 12 credits are billed at a part-time instruction rate.
-The part-time instruction rate is \$1,076 per credit hour for 2020-2021.
+Part-time tuition rates (<12 credits per semester) for 2021-22 are charged per credit hour and there is a part-time student service fee.